varnish/hitch/hitch.conf.man.rst

 The default is TLSv1.2 and TLSv1.3.

+Note: You need OpenSSL-1.1.1 to have TLSv1.3 working.

 There are two deprecated options, ssl= and tls=, that also select protocols.
 If "ssl=on" is used, then all protocols are selected.
 This is known to be insecure, and is strongly discouraged.
 If "tls=on" is